fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 orchestrating the training process on available nodes.
 Orchestrating means;

 - Searching the datasets on active nodes, based on specific tags given by a researcher and used by the nodes to identify the dataset.
-- Uploading the training plan file created by the researcher and sending the file URL to the nodes.
-- Sending model and training arguments to the nodes.
+- Sending model, training plan and training arguments to the nodes.
 - Tracking training process in the nodes during all training rounds.
 - Checking the nodes responses to make sure that each round is successfully completed in every node.
-- Downloading the local model parameters after every round of training.
+- Receiving the local model parameters after every round of training.
 - Aggregating the local model parameters based on the specified federated approach, and eventually sending the aggregated parameters to the selected nodes for the next round.
 - Optimizing the global model (i.e. the aggregated model).